-The Plaza de la Solidaridad (Solidarity Plaza) operates as an adjunct, just to the southwest of the Alameda Central.
-In fact, it’s history is much more recent, and more tragic too.
-The plaza is the site of the collapse of the Hotel Regis.
+The Plaza de la Solidaridad operates as an addition, just southwest of Alameda Central.
+In fact, its history is much more recent, and more tragic as well.
+The square is the site of the Hotel Regis collapse.

-The plaza was once part of the San Diego Monastery, today the Laboratorio Arte Alameda.
-Much of this land was later subdivided and used for the El Imparcial newspaper office.
-This gave way, some decades later to the Hotel Regis.
-Begun in 1908, it was expanded and modernized many times in the course of its history.
+The plaza was once part of the San Diego Monastery, today the Alameda Art Laboratory.
+Much of this land was later subdivided and used for the offices of the newspaper El Imparcial.
+This, gave way some decades later, to the Regis Hotel.
+At the beginning of 1908, it was expanded and modernized several times in the course of its history.

-In the 1950s, it was an emblematic eight-story building, next to the seven-story Salinas y Rocha department store which had operated since 1946.
-It was also competing with the Hotel del Prado Misión in the same area.
+In the 1950’s, it was an iconic 8 floors building, along with the 7 floor building of the Salinas & Rocha department store that had operated since 1946.
+It also competed with the Prado Mision Hotel in the same area.
 The three prominent businesses operated until September 19, 1985 when all structures collapsed as a result of the earthquake.
-The entire block saw explosions, fire, and its reduction to rubble.
-Memorable images of the “Hotel ЯHR Regis” sign, historically on the roof of the hotel, but fallen to street level, immediately conveyed the scale of destruction to the shocked nation.
+The entire block saw explosions, fire and their reduction to rubble.
+Memorables images of the “Hotel ЯHR Regis” poster, which historically stood o the roof of the hotel after falling to the street level, immediately conveyed the scale of construction that shook the nation.

-To the north of the park on the west side, is the Diego Rivera Mural Museum.
-This is home today to the mural completed in 1947 for the Hotel del Prado.
-Out front of the museum, the park plays host to the City’s chess enthusiasts.
-An average day will see dozens of matches carefully deliberated.
+At the north of the park, on the west side, is the Diego Rivera Mural Museum.
+This is now the place of the mural finished in 1947 for the Hotel del Prado.
+Facing the museum, the park hosts chess enthusiasts from all over the city.
+On a regular day you’ll see dozens of carefully deliberate matches.

-As the sun falls, most nights will see competing contingents of sonideros, really DJs.
-The music of choice is mostly guaracha and cumbia.
-Stop to witness some of this.
-There are very few (i.e.; none) restrictions as to who can participate, so long as they can dance.
-It leaves most onlookers with a very reassuring picture of the nature of solidarity in Mexico.
+As the sun goes down, most nights we will see contingents of competing sonideros, real DJ’s.
+The chosen music is more commonly guaracha and cumbia.
+Stop by to witness some of thi.
+There are ver few (none) restrictions on who can participate, as long as they can dance.
+It leaves most viewers with a very reassuring image os the nature of solidarity in Mexico City.